PixelsetDev/Saturn/SECURITY.md

 # Security Policy

 ## Supported Versions
+Saturn versions are supported for 6 months as standard.
+Long-term-support versions may be supported for longer.

 The following versions of Saturn are currently supported and will receive future Security Updates.